io99/Resources/README.md

-Tutorials and Learning Resources for people who want to get into Data Science as well as AI
+# Python-Tutorials
+Here are some free tutorials to learn Python in Data Science